salama4ai/Rasa-chatbot-/README.md

 # salama4ai-chatbot
-chatbot based on rasa framework as an assessment NLP task for Master-linux company jan-2022 done by Ahmed Salama
+chatbot based on rasa framework as an assessment NLP task for Master-linux company jan-2022

+Objective:-
+The goal is to create Rasa Chatbot that can provide answers for users questions about the Population and the capitel city of collecton of countries, where the chatbot use the restful API to get that information from third-party website

+## initialization tips:-
 to clone the repository:
 ```bash
 git clone https://github.com/salama4ai/salama4ai-chatbot.git